KazKozDev/pathfinder/blog-post.md

 ### 1. **Parallel AI Research is More Comprehensive**
 Giving the same task to 5 different AI tools provided diverse perspectives and more comprehensive data collection than using a single AI.

-### 2. **AI Consolidation Reveals Patterns**
+### 2. **AI Discovery Research + Consolidation Reveals Patterns**
-Merging findings from multiple AI tools using Gemini helped identify patterns and inconsistencies that individual AI tools missed.
+Using Groq for both discovery research and final consolidation helped identify patterns and inconsistencies that individual AI tools missed.
+Groq's dual role ensured comprehensive analysis with transparent sourcing.

 ### 3. **AI-Generated Architecture Works**
 Asking AI to create feature structure based on user complaints resulted in a more user-focused architecture than manual planning.